EXCLUSIVE-Amazon to delay Prime Day sales event due to coronavirus

 By Krystal Hu and Jeffrey Dastin

-April 3 (Reuters) - Amazon.com Inc AMZN.O is postponing its major summer shopping event Prime Day at least until August and expects potentially a $100 million hit from excess devices it may now have to sell at a discount, according to internal meeting notes seen by Reuters.
+April 3 (Reuters) - Amazon.com Inc AMZN.O is postponing its major summer shopping event Prime Day until at least August and expects a potential $100-million hit from excess devices it may now have to sell at a discount, according to internal meeting notes seen by Reuters.

 Amazon declined to comment.
 Prime Day, a marketing event Amazon started in 2015 to drum up sales during the summer shopping lull, has previously occurred in July, though the company never publishes the date far in advance.